 Strongly believing in experiential learning, she has traveled to China, Japan, Hong Kong, Nicaragua, Honduras, Costa Rica, Mexico, Vietnam, Indonesia, Thailand, Czech Republic, Hungary, Italy, France, Germany, and Ireland.
 Higgins sees herself as an "eternal student of life" and loves teaching the possibilities of art.

 Throughout the years, Higgins has created performance art-based works, as solo and in ensemble.
 These have been presented at venues such as Highways Performance Space (Santa Monica, Calif.), The World Stage (Los Angeles), Occidental College, BC Space Gallery, and Counterpath Gallery (Denver, Colo.)--the latter piece documented in EMERGENCY INDEX, VOL. 4 (Ugly Duckling Presse).
-She has also been invited to give poetic readings at venues such as: Shakespeare & Company (Paris), Beyond Baroque (Venice, CA), Outer Space Gallery (Chicago), Rhapsodomancy Reading Series (Los Angeles), Vroman's Bookstore (Pasadena), Skylight Books (Hollywood), Counterpath Gallery (Denver), Jose Drudis-Biada Art Gallery (Mount St. Mary's College, Los Angeles), and Occidental College (Los Angeles), and New Orleans Poetry Festival.
+She has also been invited to give poetry readings at venues such as: Shakespeare & Company (Paris), Beyond Baroque (Venice, CA), Outer Space Gallery (Chicago), Rhapsodomancy Reading Series (Los Angeles), Vroman's Bookstore (Pasadena), Skylight Books (Hollywood), Counterpath Gallery (Denver), Jose Drudis-Biada Art Gallery (Mount St. Mary's College, Los Angeles), Occidental College (Los Angeles), and New Orleans Poetry Festival.

 In southern California, Professor Higgins has exhibited in group shows at spaces such as: Armory Center for the Arts (Pasadena), Avenue 50 Studio Gallery (Highland Park), dA Center for the Arts (Pomona), Sam Francis Gallery (Santa Monica), L.A.C.E.
 (Los Angeles Contemporary Exhibitions), William Turner Gallery (For Venice Art Walk), and Brand Library Art Galleries (Glendale).
 And in other gallery spaces, including: Whitebox Art Center (New York City), Erie Art Museum (Erie, PA), Houston Center For Photography, Siegfred Gallery (Ohio University), Ventura County Government Center, Boston Visual Artists Union Gallery, and Nisa Touchon Fine Art (Santa Fe, NM).